andreasabel/inCode/entry/shifting-the-stars.md

     final = zipWith (\v x -> x + t L.*^ v) vs xs
 ```

-To answer the actual problem, we do need to `round` the time (and the final
+To answer the actual problem, we do need to `round` the final points to display
-points) to display them on the screen.
+them on the screen.

 Part 2
 ------